 We aim to respond speedily to all expressions of concern.
-Normally the school would aim to acknowledge a written concern within 3 working days and make a fuller response, if necessary, within 10 working days.
+Normally the school would aim to acknowledge a written concern within three working days and make a fuller response, if necessary, within ten working days.

-If you have a complaint it is best to first approach your child's class teacher, then Phase Leader (Miss Walton and Ms. Watkins) and if it is not resolved, you can speak to either a member of the Senior Leadership Team (Mrs Curtin, Mrs Strickland (currently on Maternity Leave) or Mr Papworth).
-If the situation is still not resolved, then parents may speak to Mrs Davies (Headteacher) and ultimately the Governing Body.
+If you have a complaint, it is best to first approach your child's class teacher, then Phase Leader and if it is not resolved, you can speak to a member of the Senior Leadership Team or Mr Papworth (Assistant Headteacher).
+If the situation is still not resolved, then parents may speak to Mrs Davies (Headteacher) and the Local Committee.
 Parents also have the right to complain to the GST via their website.